microsoft/power-platform-terraform-quickstarts/README.md

 # Power Platform Terraform Quickstarts

 This repository contains example terraform modules that can be used to quickly deploy Power Platform environments and other Azure resources.
-The modules are intended to demonstrate some common scenarios where managing Power Platform resources along side Azure, Entra, or other resources can be facilitated with the [Terraform Provider for Power Platform](https://github.com/microsoft/terraform-provider-power-platform).
+The modules are intended to demonstrate some common scenarios where managing Power Platform resources along side Azure, [Entra](https://entra.microsoft.com), or other resources can be facilitated with the [Terraform Provider for Power Platform](https://github.com/microsoft/terraform-provider-power-platform).
 The modules are examples and are not intended to be used in production environments without modification.

 This repository contains scripts quickly build out a new tenant and configure it to allow you to deploy and manage Power Platform environments along side other Azure resources.
 The scripts assume that you are starting with a completely new tenant with an empty Azure subscription.
-This is a template repository that is intended to let you fork and customize the Power Platform/Azure resources to accomodate your own needs.
+This is a template repository that is intended to let you fork and customize the Power Platform/Azure resources to accommodate your own needs.

 ## Prerequisites